-I started by mixing 120g cocoa powder with 250ml boiling water, then left it to cool.
-I whisked up 6 eggs, 440g caster sugar and 120ml vegetable oil with an electric hand whisk until it was frothy.
+I started by mixing the cocoa powder with boiling water, then left it to cool.
+In a different bowl I whisked up the eggs, caster sugar and vegetable oil with an electric hand whisk until it was frothy.
 I added the cocoa powder mixture and whisked it in.

-Then I added 500g self raising flour, 1 tsp baking powder and 2 tbsp Amarula and folded it in.
+Then I added the self raising flour, baking powder and some Amarula and folded it in.
 I separated the mixture into three 22cm cake tins and baked on 180C/160C Fan/350F/Gas Mark 4 for 25 minutes.

-I made a buttercream by mixing together 450g baking spread, 4 tbsp Amarula and 900g icing sugar.
-I stacked up the sponges, drizzling 1 tbsp Amarula on each sponge before spreading them with some buttercream.
+I made the buttercream by mixing together the baking spread, Amarula and icing sugar.
+I stacked up the sponges, drizzling Amarula on each sponge before spreading them with some buttercream.

 I covered the sponge in a base coat of buttercream and put it in the fridge for 1 hour to set.